Raelifin/sumibli/raw/basics.md

 |🎏blu|blu|there were simple things
 with a particular structure

 The English translation of these sentences adds quite a lot of detail.
-Sumibli, by default, is 🔈vague💬, and doesn't specify things like quantity, specificity, or tense.
+Sumibli, by default, is 🔈vague💬, and doesn't specify things like quantity, definiteness ("the" vs "a"), or tense.
 Later we'll see how to specify these things, but for now we should keep in mind that the English translations are always going to be approximate.

 Here are some alternative translations of the sentence "blu":